 This machine also comes in slightly more expensive One and Pro options, which give you a similar performance with a few extra bells and whistles.
 So if you have a little bit of extra money in your budget you may want to consider one of the “upgrades.”
 (Bonuses include extra drink options, programmability, LCD display, larger water tanks, etc.)

-Nespresso offer a massive range of coffee machines , each with various features and spanning multiple price points.
-Whether you’re after a cheap cuppa, a flat-out flat white, or a barista coffee experience at home, Nespresso have the perfect machine for you.
+Nespresso offers a massive range of coffee machines, each with various features and spanning multiple price points.
+Whether you’re after a cheap cuppa, a flat-out flat white, or a barista coffee experience at home, Nespresso has the perfect machine for you.

 Let us know what machine you settled on and if anything you’d change on yours?